-I have taught history, philosophy, and political science at the Sorbonne, Sciences Po Paris, Bielefeld University, the Leibniz University Hannover, the University of Potsdam, and the Charles University in Prague.
-In 2022, I was an Erasmus+ visiting lecturer at the University of Southampton and at the University of Vienna, where I also served as a guest lecturer at the University of Chicago's Vienna Human Rights program.
+In addition to my research activities, I have taught history, philosophy, and political science at the Sorbonne, Sciences Po Paris, Bielefeld University, the Leibniz University Hannover, the University of Potsdam, and the Charles University in Prague.
+In the spring and summer of 2022, I was an Erasmus+ Visiting Lecturer at the University of Southampton and at the University of Vienna, where I also taught at the University of Chicago's Vienna Human Rights program.

-My public writing has appeared in The Diplomat, The Washington Post, World Politics Review, and elsewhere.
+My public writing has appeared in The Washington Post, World Politics Review, The Philosopher, Jacobin Brasil, Nexo Jornal, and elsewhere.